KQM-git/TCL/characters/electro/fischl.md

 | :--- | :--- | :--- | :--- | :--- | :--- |
 | Joint Attack | 30% of Fischl's ATK | No Limit | 1A | 0 | Elemental Skill |

-* The joint attack has an elemental application ICD of 2s.
+* The joint attack shares ICD with Oz's attacks.
 * The joint attack only procs once on multi-hit attacks.
 * C6 benefits from The Stringless
 * C6 can crit